Note: we are finalizing our 2019 Survival Guide, but you can view last year’s guide below:

 This is a 21+ event.

-You must abide by all rules in the survival guide and on your ticket (see ticket guidelines immediately below and see full waiver at the end of this document).
+You must abide by all rules in the survival guide and on your ticket (see ticket guidelines immediately below).
 You must also adhere to rules given verbally at the event and on any event signage.

 (note: cell reception may not be as reliable as it is in our cities.
 Consider printing your map.
 Or re-mesmerizing it.)